Leehro/D3bugging/D3bugging.md

 #### Safari

-- Safari has lot of the same functionality (They're both WebKit), but presented differently.
+- Safari has lot of the same developer functionality as Chrome (They're both WebKit), but presented differently.
-- Must be turned on manually from Preferences -> Advanced
+- Developer Mode Must be turned on manually from Preferences -> Advanced
-- Developer mode UI is more like Xcode, so you have to dig for things (like stopping on uncaught exceptions)
+- The UI is similar to Xcode, so you have to dig for things (like stopping on uncaught exceptions)
-- Missing some really cool features (like local modifications)
+- It is missing some cool features that Chrome has (like local modifications)

 #### Firefox

 - I don't generally use Firefox.
-Firebug
+Firebug was the dominant debugger tool for years.
 - Most of the same debugging functionality as the WebKit browsers
 - They also have a 3D inspector that works with SVG.
+Not specifically javascript related, but cool nonetheless.

 ### Editor